nachocaru/xaprb.com/content/blog/2008-01-13-how-pre-fetching-relay-logs-speeds-up-mysql-replication-slaves.md

 title: How pre-fetching relay logs speeds up MySQL replication slaves
 date: "2008-01-13"
 permalink: /2008/01/13/how-pre-fetching-relay-logs-speeds-up-mysql-replication-slaves/
-description:
-  - "How to warm up your slave's caches and speed up replication in MySQL"
-tags:
-  - Farhan Mashraqui
-  - MySQL
-  - Paul Tuckfield
-  - replication
-  - SQL
 ---
 I dashed off a hasty post about [speeding up replication slaves][1], and gave no references or explanation.
 That's what happens when I write quickly!
 This post explains what the heck I was talking about.